Cryptography Engineering Lead

 Manchester

-JOB TITLE: Cryptography Engineering Lead
+Job Title: Cryptography Engineering Lead

-LOCATION(S): Bristol, Manchester, Leeds, Halifax or Edinburgh
+Locations: Bristol, Manchester, Leeds, London or Edinburgh

-HOURS: Full time
+Hours: Full time

-WORKING PATTERN: Hybrid, 40% (or two days) in an office site
+Working Pattern: Hybrid, 40% (or two days) in an office site

 The Chief Security Office (CSO) is a vital part of delivering the Group's vision of putting customers at the heart of everything we do, helping Britain prosper and protecting the Group and customers from security threats.
 We’re responsible for defining and communicating Lloyds Banking Group's security strategy and providing a range of critical Enterprise Security Services which not only operate key controls that keep the Group safe but also enable the digital transformation agenda of the wider organisation.